ayeachuri/ayeachuri/README.md

 ## 👋 About Me
 Project Manager with 4+ years of experience leading cross-functional teams to deliver technology solutions.
 Leveraging my background in Mathematical Finance and Statistics to bring data-driven decision making to business challenges.

+Currently working on a couple of projects:
-Currently developing a **Transport Data Analytics project** that demonstrates statistical analysis techniques and data visualization capabilities.
+1. Building a **Transport Data Analytics project** incrementally to apply statistical analysis and data visualization techniques as I progress through the Google Advanced Data Analytics course.
+2. A couple of side projects using Flask Applications to create WhatsApp chatbots of various purposes.
+An exercise in vibe coding, learning to use LLMs (Claude Sonnet 3.7) to build and deploy applications.

 ## 💼 Professional Experience
 - **Business Consultant** at Cabinet Pte Ltd (2024)
   - Reduced operational error rates by 35% through data analysis and process improvement

 - **IT Project Manager** at Asgardian Labs Pte Ltd (2021-2023)
-  - Led Agile teams delivering applications and websites
+  - Led multiple remote Agile teams to deliver over 30 projects in app and web development
-  - Managed requirements gathering and client relationships
+  - Was the central point of contact for all project stakeholders, effectively communicating at the right level of technical expertise.

 - **Business Development Manager** at TwinRock Pte Ltd (2020-2021)
-  - Developed sales pipeline with 3,000+ leads and generated significant revenue
+  - Developed sales pipeline with 3,000+ leads using web scrapers.
+Tendered for projects generating 1M+ in revenue.

 ## 📊 Data & Analytics Skills
 - **Data Analysis**: Python, R for statistical analysis and modeling
-- **Data Visualization**: Power BI (Certified Data Analyst Associate)
+- **Enterprise Data Ingestion, ETL and Reporting**: Power BI (Microsoft Certified Data Analyst Associate)
 - **Database Management**: PostgreSQL, IBM DB2
-- **Project Management**: JIRA, Monday for analytics project planning
+- **Project Management**: JIRA, Monday.com, ClickUp

 ## 🚀 Featured Projects